keyboard_arrow_up

 Girder

-The principal horizontal beams of the crane bridge, which support the trolley and are supported by the end trucks.
+The main horizontal support beams on a crane bridge, which carry the trolley and are themselves carried by the end trucks.

 Hoist